earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-3/lidar-intro/2017-02-01-raster01-lidar-data.md

 ---
 layout: single
-title: "Introduction to LiDAR Data"
+title: "Introduction to Light Detection and Ranging (Lidar) Remote Sensing Data"
-excerpt: "This lesson reviews what Lidar remote sensing is and discusses the core components of a lidar remote sensing system."
+excerpt: "This lesson reviews what Lidar remote sensing is, what the lidar instrument measures and discusses the core components of a lidar remote sensing system."
 authors: ['Leah Wasser']
-modified: '2017-04-25'
+modified: '2017-05-04'
 category: [course-materials]
 class-lesson: ['class-lidar-r']
 permalink: /course-materials/earth-analytics/week-3/lidar-intro/